 5. Value for month advertising

-A website is actually an extremely cost effective way to put your business out there (you’ll need to perform search engine optimisation) but even taking that into account, it provides more value than using traditional media where you cannot even track the performance of your advertisement despite it easily costing hundreds if not thousands per local newspaper drop.
-We have comprehensive online marketing solutions that could provide long term value whilst being affordable.
+A website is actually an extremely cost-effective way to put your business out there (you’ll need to perform search engine optimisation) but even taking that into account, it provides more value than using traditional media where you cannot even track the performance of your advertisement despite it easily costing hundreds if not thousands per local newspaper drop.
+We have affordable SEO solutions that could provide long term value whilst being cost-effective.

 6. Competitors have websites